 If you want a little more, head out to Gross Reservoir for additional mileage and climbs.

 Take this route during the weekday.
-There is a LOT of Saturday and Sunday local and out of town traffic.
+As any Boulder real estate agent can tell you, there is a LOT of Saturday and Sunday local and out of town traffic.

 2. Ward or Jamestown: